This page contains the complete documentation for pbqff as a single HTML

 These can be selected by their lowercase TOML string forms with

-the queue
+the queue keyword: "pbs", "slurm",

-and "local"
+and "local".

-is the main way for you to customize how
+The program template is the main way for you to customize how

 pbqff runs the single-point energies that compose the QFF.
 The template